robertsheacole/extract-text-webpack-plugin/README.md

 ### `url()` Resolving

 If you are finding that urls are not resolving properly when you run webpack.
 You can expand your loader functionality with options.
-The `url: false` property allows your paths resolved without any changes.
+The `url: false` property allows your paths to be resolved without any changes.

 ```js
 const ExtractTextPlugin = require('extract-text-webpack-plugin');